ParallelMaths/parallel/pages/7-06-pie-charts.md

 Tips:
 *	Write a list of all the letters in the coded message and count how many times each one appears.
 *	I created [a code-breaking website](https://www.simonsingh.net/The_Black_Chamber/substitutioncrackingtool.html), which has some tools that you might find useful.
 You can paste in the coded text in the ‘ciphertext’ box, click on ‘Frequency of individual letters’ and it will count the frequency of each letter.
-*	From the frequency table above, E and then T are generally the two most common letters in a message, so try to match these with the two most common letters in the coded message.
+*	From the frequency bar graph above, E and then T are generally the two most common letters in a message, so try to match these with the two most common letters in the coded message.
 *	Once you have identified the two most common letters, try to guess/deduce some of the other letters.
 [The code-breaking website](https://www.simonsingh.net/The_Black_Chamber/substitutioncrackingtool.html) can also help with this.
 *	If you get stuck, be prepared to go backwards and try another letter.
 *	If you get really stuck, then you can click on the hints below, but they will cost you 1 mark for each hint.